-UK weather: heat health alert issued ahead of heatwave
+UK weather: Heat health alert issued ahead of heatwave

-The Met Office said a heatwave is highly likely this week and that temperratures could rise to the low to mid-30s
+The Met Office says a heatwave is highly likely this week and that temperratures could rise to the low to mid-30s

 The UK Health Security Agency (UKHSA) has issued a heat health alert for all regions of England as the country braces itself for another heatwave.

-The Met Office said a heatwave is highly likely this week and that temperratures could rise to the low to mid-30s.
+The Met Office said a heatwave is highly likely this week and that temperatures could rise to the low to mid-30Cs.

 The UKHSA alert is in place from midday Tuesday 9 August to 6pm on Saturday 13 August.
 Experts are advising people to look out for those who are older or with existing health conditions, and young children.

-Dr Agostinho Sousa, head of extreme Events and health protection at the UKHSA, said: “Temperatures will feel very warm again this week, particularly in southern and central parts of the country.
+Dr Agostinho Sousa, head of extreme events and health protection at the UKHSA, said: “Temperatures will feel very warm again this week, particularly in southern and central parts of the country.

 “We want everyone to enjoy the warm weather safely when it arrives but remember that heat can have a fast impact on health.
 It’s important to ensure that people who are more vulnerable – elderly people who live alone and people with underlying health conditions – are prepared for coping during the hot weather.